windfall-tech/hyperlight/README.md

 # Hyperlight
-Hyperlight is a high-performance fork of hyperlight with custom features for HPC and large integer/floating-point arithmetic.
+Hyperlight is a high-performance fork of chibicc with custom features for HPC and large integer/floating-point arithmetic.